techScript-roshan/DCS/docs/Files/design-philosophies/index.md

 3. 1800–1900 – Elastic Theory and Factor of Safety

 Industrial Revolution: bridges, railways, factories.
 Many new materials like steel were used, but also many failures occurred.
 Example: The Tay Bridge Disaster (Scotland, 1879) collapsed in a storm, killing 75 people.
 To avoid failures, engineers introduced the idea of a Factor of Safety (FoS).

-Example: If a bridge must carry 100 tons, they designed it for 200 tons.

-Mathematics of elasticity and strength of materials became part of engineering education.

-👉 Philosophy: "Always keep extra strength as a safety margin."

----

 ## 2. Working Stress Method (WSM)